Greenstand/Tree_Species/doc/sdl_id.md

 field.
 That organism has _characters_ that differ from organisms of other species.
 In general, more closely related species have more similar sets of characters.
-Characters can be used to create identifucation _keys_: e.g., “Question 1: if hairs on leaf underside present, got to Question 2, if not, go to Question 3”, until a unique combination of characters indicates that the organism is the corresponding species.
+Characters can be used to create identification _keys_: e.g., “Question 1: if hairs on leaf underside present, got to Question 2, if not, go to Question 3”, until a unique combination of characters indicates that the organism is the corresponding species.
 Many of the characters necessary for